 At the top of your output is recorded some details of the conditions under which you database search was undertaken.
-This is a very important step towards Program BLASTP 2.6.1+ Citation Program BLASTP 2.6.1+ Citation Conditions and a complete record of the parameters used by blast are required in order to be able to exactly reproduce a search?
+This is a very important step towards abe manne escription All non-redundant GenBank CDS translations+PDB+SwissProt+PIR+PRF excluding environmental samples from WGS projects Program BLASTP 2.6.1+ Citation making your results reproducible.
+Not sufficient I would opine.
+Surely the database versions and a complete record of the parameters used by blast are required in order to be able to exactly reproduce a search?